Alien-Worlds/the-lore/README.md

 With that, the doctor turned and left through the air seal, her departure leaving a profound silence in the laboratory.

 The quietness of the lab hummed around Bud, but the silence inside him was far more painful.
-It was a void, a vacuum of loss and loneliness, the realization that he had no real connection left—no one who shared his life.
+It was a void, a vacuum of loss and loneliness, the realization that he had no real connection left-no one who shared his life.

 As his mind drifted into a dark, lonely place, teetering on the edge of despair, a soft, sweet voice began to sing, breaking through the gloom like a ray of light.

 Bud looked over to Roger, who was pressing the speaker box, singing gently to his creator.
 The genetic modifications and enriched Trillium enhancements had allowed Roger to learn how to speak amongst other things.
 Science didn't ask for permission and a child needed a friend.

-Bud wasn't alone—not even close.
+Bud wasn't alone-not even close.
 He had made his own friends using his mind and the strength of refined Trillium to do it.
 If the doctor thought his accomplishments were great now, what would she do when she learned that he was capable of making a genetically modified animal using trillium to be able to accept a triactor implant, this new science enabling creatures to speak and to think… incredibly well at that.

 The soft buzz of the speaker box sounded again.